 His success on the collegiate level led to Malone being selected in the ninth round of the 1992 MLB draft by the Texas Rangers.
 He spent five years in the Rangers farm system reaching as high as Double A before spending one year with Abilene, where he won a Texas-Louisiana League title with the Prairie Dogs.

-Malone, and his wife, Lee, a former administrator at A&M-Corpus Christi, are proud parents of Parker and Presley.
+Malone, and his wife, Lee, the Islanders' Assistant AD For Special Events and Advancement, are proud parents of Parker and Presley.